ido-nasi/Golden-Route-FullStack/README.md

     Some edge cases that might happen is mistyped input, or an invalid input value.
 We can regex the input we get from the frontend to validate its type (which I have done).
 We can also run value checks on the input to deteremine its validity, like checking that the CargoMass value is not negative.
 </p>
 <p>
-<b>Question 6: </b> We can calculate the wind resistence. //etc etc Moreover, we can implement complex mathmatical models that will enable us to calculate non constant accelaration, instead of constant one.
-Thus making the models closer to reality conditions.
+<b>Question 6: </b> We can calculate the wind resistence.
-Moreover, we can apply
+ Moreover, we can implement complex mathmatical models that will enable us to calculate non constant accelaration, instead of constant one.
+Thus, making the model's conditions closer to reality.
 </p>

 ## Task 4